Travel Photography Tips

 My travel photography backup workflow includes an external hard drive backup of RAW camera files, as well as online backup of select images and another online backup of final edited images.

 Sometimes, for important projects, I’ll even mail a small hard drive loaded with images back to the United States if the internet is just too slow for online backup of large RAW files or video.
-I use Western Digital hard drives for physical backup and Google Drive for online cloud storage.
+I use Scan Disk Extreme Portable hard drives for physical backup and DropBox for online cloud storage.

 There is a ridiculous myth out there that editing your photos using software is “cheating”.
 Let’s clear that up right now.
 All professional photographers edit their digital images using software like Lightroom, Photoshop, or GIMP.